-You’ll be proud to serve this festive roast duck breast with its perfectly crisp skin.
-The classic side dishes are sure to impress too.
-You'll make a creamy potato & parsnip gratin, and braised red cabbage, cooked with sultanas for sweetness.
+You’ll be proud to serve this delectable roast duck breast, which is succulently tender with perfectly crisped skin.
+The classic side dishes are sure to impress too – you'll make a creamy potato & parsnip gratin, and braised red cabbage, cooked with sultanas for sweetness.

 Percentages are based on an adult's daily intake

 |Salt||0.78 g||5.34 g|

 In addition to the recipe specific allergen information provided, due to production and packing methods Gousto boxes may also contain low levels of the following allergens: Cereals containing gluten; Crustaceans; Eggs; Fish; Peanuts; Soya; Milk; Nuts: almonds, hazelnuts, walnuts, cashews ,pecan nuts ,brazil nuts, pistachio nuts, macadamia nuts; Celery; Sesame; Sulphur dioxide and Sulphites; Lupin; Molluscs; Mustard.

 Preheat the oven and prepare the sauce for your gratin

 Preheat the oven to 180°C/ 160°C (fan)/ 350°F/ Gas 4.
 Boil a kettle.

 Dissolve the Knorr chicken stock cube[s] in 200ml [350ml] boiled water.

 Heat a pot over a medium heat with a small knob of butter (approx. 1 tsp).

 Once melted, add 1 tsp [2 tsp] flour and cook for 1-2 minutes or until a roux (sandy paste) has formed.